Mohammed-Hannane/simohonnane/README.md

 - 👋 Hi, I’m @simohonnane
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Full-Stack Dev
+- 🌱 I’m a Full-Stack Dev
 - 💞️ I’m looking to start a new company for doing multiple project
 - 📫 How to reach me : my mail is simohonnane55@gmail.com